About Ruislip Woods

 Ruislip Woods Today

-Ruislip Woods now consists of Bayhurst Wood, Copse Wood, Mad Bess Wood, Park Wood, Poor's Field/Ruislip Common, the Ruislip Local Nature Reserve, The Northern Finger, Grub Ground, Tarleton's Lake and surrounding land in Hillingdon.
-Ruislip Woods National Nature Reserve, at 305 hectares or 755 acres, is the biggest single area of woodland in Greater London.
+Ruislip Woods consists of Bayhurst Wood, Copse Wood, Mad Bess Wood, Park Wood, Poor’s Field/Ruislip Common, the Ruislip Local Nature Reserve, The Northern Finger, Grub Ground, Tarleton’s Lake and surrounding land in Hillingdon.
+Ruislip Woods National Nature Reserve (NNR), at 305 hectares or 755 acres, is the biggest single area of woodland in Greater London.
 Park Wood is one of the largest ancient woods in England in a completely semi-natural state.
 Bayhurst Woods lies within the Colne Valley Regional Park.

 National Nature Reserve Status

-Click here to watch a video from 1997.It shows the declaration of London's First National Nature Reserve by Lord Cranbrook of English Nature and the longhorn cattle being released for grazing at Ruislip Common for the first time (for 50+years).
+The video opposite shows the declaration of London’s First National Nature Reserve by Lord Cranbrook of English Nature and the longhorn cattle being released for grazing at Ruislip Common for the first time (for 50+years).